alphagov/govuk-developer-docs/source/manual/get-started.html.md

 [govuk-user-reviewer]: https://github.com/alphagov/govuk-user-reviewer

 ## Before you start

+> You must update your Slack profile to include details of:
+> - your role
+> - which team you're in
+> - your GitHub handle
+> - why you need access
+>
+> This is to help people ascertain if you should have access.
+Your Tech Lead should also be helping to make requests to other teams for you.

 You must have a laptop with full admin access.
 To check if you have full admin access, run a `sudo` command in your command line.
 For example, `sudo ls`.